erikandersson96/portfolio-project-four/TESTING.md

 **After I applied the HTML solution:**

-Now you can take a look at my `approved` HTML validation by clicking this link [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwhattoeat2022.herokuapp.com%2F).
+Now you can take a look at my `approved` HTML validation by clicking this link [here](https://validator.w3.org/nu/?doc=https%3A%2F%2Fwhattoeat2022.herokuapp.com%2F) (link).

 ### CSS Code Validation